Simon Gregorčič: Biography

-Gregorčič (October 15, 1844 – November 24, 1906) was born in the small mountain village of Vrsno above the Soča river in the County of Gorizia and Gradisca as a second son of a small farmer Jernej Gregorčič and small farmer Katarina (maiden name Gaberšček).
+Gregorčič (October 15, 1844 – November 24, 1906) was born in the small mountain village of Vrsno, perched above the Soča river in the Austrian Empire's County of Gorizia and Gradisca.
+He was the second son of Jernej Gregorčič and Katarina, both from smallholder-peasant families.
 He had seven siblings.
-As a young boy he was a shepherd.
-In 1851, he attended primary school in Libušnje, but was sent to school in Gorizia in 1852.
-After finishing high school he entered the seminary in Gorizia.
+In 1851, he began attending primary school in Libušnje, and was sent to school in Gorizia in 1852.
+After finishing high school there, he entered the local seminary.
 He was ordained on October 27, 1867, and became a vicar in Kobarid in September 1868.

-There he continued with his literary work and together with his friend Ignacij Gruntar in 1871 founded a public reading room.
-Actually, Ignacij Gruntar was not only very good friend to Simon, but also his patron; in fact, the first poem book by Simon has been published thanks to the financial support of Dr. Ignacij Gruntar, notary in Kobarid and Logatec.
+Gregorčič had already taken an interest in iterarure; in 1871, he founded a public reading room in Kobarid with the financial support of his friend and patron Dr. Ignacij Gruntar, who had funded the publication of his first poetry collection.
 In 1872, Dragojila Milek came to Kobarid as a teacher.
-She was a poet as well.
-She led the local female choir and she became a secretary of the reading room founded by Gregorčič.
-His affection to Milek was deemed the reason for his transfer in the spring of 1873.
-His romantic experience had a great effect on the content of the poet's writing.
+A fellow poet, she also came to lead the local choir, and became the librarian of the reading room.
+Gregorčič's open affection for Milek led to his transfer from Kobarid in the spring of 1873.
+His romantic experience had a great effect on his subsequent output.

-In 1873 he was transferred to Rihemberk in the Vipava Valley.
-After that he was transferred a few more times before retiring in 1903, selling his house and moving into an apartment in Gorizia where he died on November 24, 1906.
+In 1873, Gregorčič was transferred to Rihemberk in the Vipava Valley.
+He was transferred several more times before retiring in 1903, when he moved to a Gorizia apartment where he died on November 24, 1906.

 Work

 As a student he began writing lyrical poetry which was published in many literary magazines (Slovenski glasnik, Zgodnja Danica, Zvon, Ljubljanski zvon).
 It is apparent from his work that he was inspired by Romantic poetic forms.
 Mostly he was writing love, patriotic, life narrative poems and even some epic poems.

 His poems, such as the ode "Soči" ("To the Soča"), were patriotic in nature, but he also wrote love poems, such as Kropiti te ne smem ("I am not allowed to bless you"), and worked in other poetic genres.
 His most important works were Človeka nikar, Ujetega ptiča tožba ("The Snared Bird's Lament"), Moj črni plašč, Veseli pastir, Nazaj v planinski raj, Oljki.

 He succeeded with his first collection Prvi zvezek Poezij (1882) and after six years he released his second collection Drugi zvezek Poezij (1888).
 In 1902 his third collection Tretji zvezek Poezij came out and then after his death the fourth collection Četrti zvezek Poezij (1908) was released.

 Slovene composer Breda Šček set Gregorčič's texts to music.

+Anka Salmič (1902–1969), Slovenian farmer, folk healer and poet, was particularly fond of Simon Gregorčič’s poetry, so at home they sometimes even called her Simon Gregorčič.